tokenchain/moodyeth/README.md

  /deploy_results
  /factoryabi

-### Why use moody tool
+### Why use moody eth

 It is a all-in-one package with zero setup and configurations that works for multiple architectures.
+It is lightweight and simple.
 Build-in ERC20 support and bulk token sending support.
+Also it has a sister library for Tron that runs similarly.
+Out of the box that comes with solc-compile automation and web3 executions.

 ### Features
+- support most of the evm compatible chains
 - golang module compile support
 - python module compile support
 - typescript module compile support

-### Deployment:
+### Examples:

+##### Deployment of the new contract:

 ```
 # !/usr/bin/env python